platform-mesh/kubernetes-graphql-gateway/docs/virtual-workspaces.md

   - `name`: Unique identifier for the virtual workspace (used in URL paths)
   - `url`: Full URL to the virtual workspace or API export
   - `kubeconfig`: path to kcp kubeconfig
-  - `targetWorkspace`: Optional target workspace path (e.g., "root:orgs:default", "root:orgs:production", "root:orgs:team-a")
-    - If not specified, uses the `gateway-url-default-kcp-workspace` and `gateway-url-kcp-workspace-pattern` configuration values
-    - If the default workspace contains ":", it's used as-is (e.g., "root:orgs:production")
-    - If the default workspace is just an organization name, it's inserted into the workspace pattern
-    - Default pattern: "root:orgs:{org}" where {org} is replaced with the organization name
-    - Allows different virtual workspaces to target different organizations or workspace hierarchies dynamically
+  - `targetWorkspace`: **REMOVED** - No longer supported.
+Workspace is now resolved dynamically from user requests.
+  - **Dynamic Resolution**: The workspace is extracted from the user's GraphQL request URL at runtime
+  - **Request-based**: Each user request can target a different workspace by specifying it in the URL
+  - **Example**: `/virtual-workspace/contentconfigurations/root:orgs:alpha/query` → targets `root:orgs:alpha`
+  - **Flexible**: Different users can access different organizations through the same virtual workspace configuration

 ## Configuration Options